2004 24 Hours of Le Mans: Qualifying

 Herbert's No. 88 Audi set a new fastest time of 3 minutes, 32.838 seconds eight minutes into the final session.
 He set the fastest time to earn his first pole position at Le Mans and the fourth of his racing career.
 McNish improved the No. 8 Audi's time to join Herbert on the front row after missing much of the session due to a lack of power caused by a failed fuel injector, necessitating an engine change.
 Brabham was unable to improve on his third session lap and started from third.
 Kristensen bettered Team Goh Audi's best time but remained in fourth, as Bourdais took fifth in the No. 17 Pescarolo C60 car.
 Werner's Champion Audi went faster for sixth after a front shock absorber repair, and Katoh took seventh.
 Gounon gave the Courage team the LMP2 pole position by improving the No. 31 car's best lap to 3 minutes, 41.126 seconds and finishing 12th overall.
 The Paul Belmondo Racing team was second in its class, ten seconds slower.
 After the No. 66 Prodrive Ferrari was damaged in an accident at the Porsche Curves, Enge took the lead from Gavin's No. 64 Corvette in LMGTS with a 3:49.438-second lap with ten minutes to go in the session.
 O'Connell's No. 63 Corvette improved to third place.
-White Lighting's third session lap secured the LMGT category pole position, with Jaime Melo's JMB Ferrari and Rockenfeller's Orbit Porsche second and third in class, respectively.
+White Lightning's third session lap secured the LMGT category pole position, with Jaime Melo's JMB Ferrari and Rockenfeller's Orbit Porsche second and third in class, respectively.